mathisnozais/BEX/01_BulkRNA_preprocessing/README.md

 ```

 #### Working environment
+> :warning: In order to execute analysis, you must load the provided conda environment.
+Conda must be installed on your system.
+See https://docs.anaconda.com/miniconda/install/ for details on Conda installation.

 The bulkRNA preprocessing was performed under a conda environment including `multiQC`, `Hisat2`, `Trimmomatic` and `featureCounts`.
 The yaml config environment can be found into the [Container folder](Container/RNA_preproc).